401K Rollovers & 401K Rollover Options

 - Choose your investments.
 Since your retirement savings will enter the IRA as cash, Research Financial Strategies will meet with you to discuss your current financial situation and future goals to determine the best way to invest your 401K funds

 If you’ve decided a rollover is right for you, the next step is to make sure you find the best account provider to suit your needs.
-That choice starts with knowing your investing style — do you prefer to be hands-off with your investments and leave it to the professionals, or to actively manage them yourself?
+That choice starts with knowing your investing style, risk tolerance and long term goals.

 OPTIONS FOR ACTIVE MANAGEMENT